 How to Convert an Image to PDF in Google Drive

-PDFs are easier to share, harder to edit, and widely accepted by systems that require document uploads.
+PDFs are easy to share, preserve formatting, and are widely accepted by websites, schools, companies, and document upload systems.

 Google Drive gives you a way to convert an image to PDF without installing any extra software.
 If the image contains text, Google Drive can also read that text for you using OCR (Optical Character Recognition), turning a photo of a typed or printed page into a real, searchable document.

-This guide covers three methods to convert an image to PDF in Google Drive:
+In this guide, you will learn three methods to convert an image to PDF in Google Drive.

 Table of Contents